department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/user-research/discovery-personas.md

 This document serves to house the first draft personas created from the Healthcare Experience Discovery reasearch synthesis.

 ## Scarlett<br>
-Scarlett was recently released from her parents' insurance and just enrolled in VA Healthcare.
+Scarlett is a post-9/11 Veteran who was recently released from her parents' insurance.
+She just enrolled in VA Healthcare and has visited her local facility three times to complete new patient paperwork and to see a mental health specialist.

 ### Frustrations<br>
 - Would like to use MyHealtheVet but can't get account authenticated